scottdillon1/Virtual_SCP_Academy/SAC/SAC-Story-Part2.md

 Now let's calculate the average time it takes to engage our support team and display this as it relates to each category of incident.
 In order to do this we will be changing our chart type and adding some additional calculations.

 To start, open the builder pane.
-Make sure the chart is selected and select Designer in the top right hand side.
+- Make sure the chart is selected
+- Select Designer in the top right hand side.

 ![](.//media/builderpane.png)

-From the builder pane, under **Meausures**, you will now select **Add Measure** and this will reveal the "Create Calculation" option that we will select.
+From the builder pane, under **Meausures**,
+- Select **Add Measure** and this will reveal the "Create Calculation" option that we will select.

 ![](.//media/createcalcbuilder.png)